-Ipoh is located around 250km north of Kuala Lumpur.
+The city of Ipoh is located around 250 km north of Kuala Lumpur.
 The driving distance from Kuala Lumpur to Ipoh is around 2.5 hours using the freeway AH2 which connects Kuala Lumpur to some of the major cities in mainland Malaysia.
 I have undertaken several road trips from Kuala Lumpur to Ipoh and Cameroon Highland in last 3 years.
 The best way to enjoy these interesting destinations is to organize a minimum of two nights stay that will give you enough time to explore all areas of interest in these towns.

-I had a great experience driving in Malaysia because of world-class road infrastructure connecting major cities in Malaysia.
+Driving intercity on Malaysian Road network is a great experience.
+I have driven extensively from Georgetown to Johor Bharu and highly recommend renting a car from Kuala Lumpur and explore Ipoh at your own pace.
 There are plenty of stopovers along the way of offering clean cafes, restaurants, service stations and praying areas for Muslims.
 I normally stopover for a cup of hot steaming tea Tarek and some local deep-fried snacks.
-Most stopovers, however, have fast-food chains like Macdonlands and KFC.
+Most stopovers, however, have fast-food chains like Macdonalds and KFC.
 Therefore, for more adventurous I suggest renting a from KL City or International Terminal at KLIA or KLIA2.

-If driving is not your style you can hop on one of many intercity bus services.
+If driving is not your style you can hop on one of many intercity bus services operating from BTS or KL Sentral in Kuala Lumpur.
 Travelling by bus is probably the cheapest way to travel within Malaysia and first choice by budget-conscious travellers.
-KL Sentral or BTS Terminal is a place to find intercity buses.
 Most bookings can be made online, that can save time and $$.

 Driving Time: 2.5 hours

 - Lost World of Tambun